-Question: Given the root pointer to a binary tree, write a program to insert an element in it.
+Question: Given the root pointer to a binary tree, find the sum of all its elements.

-Input: Sample Tree (Pointer to node 1 is given), Insert 7
+Input: Sample Tree (Pointer to node 1 is given).

 tree_insert_element_1